 Ornamental Features: Leaves are glossy.
 Young leaves have variable shapes; tips may be rounded or bristle-tipped.
 Fall leaf color is yellow.
 Leaves persist late into fall and winter.
 Acorns are abundant and provide food for wildlife.

-Water oak leaves
+Water oak (Quercus nigra) leaves.

 Clemson University Horticulture Department

 Landscape Use: Water oaks are used as shade trees, in buffer strips and along highways.
 They are adapted to wet, swampy areas, such as along stream banks and ponds, but they tolerate most well-drained sites.
 They prefer slightly alkaline to acidic soils and sun or partial shade.
 They transplant easily.

 Problems: Water oaks are subject to several disease and insect problems, including galls, leaf spots, scale insects and borers.
 Mistletoe can become severe and damage the tree.